 The Hebrew University of Jerusalem is consistently ranked as the top university in Israel and among the top 100, worldwide.
-We are currently ranked 87th in the authoritative Shanghai Academic Ranking of World Universities.
-In addition, The University was ranked the top Israeli university and 186th best out of the top 800 institutions in the 2016-17 Times Higher Education World University Rankings, published by the British magazine Times Higher Education.
+In addition, The University was ranked the top Israeli university and 201-205 best out of the top 800 institutions in the 2016-17 Times Higher Education World University Rankings, published by the British magazine Times Higher Education.
 HUJI was the only Israeli university to place in the world’s top 200 universities in the rankings.

 Also, the Hebrew University of Jerusalem has been ranked first in Israel and 145th globally in the 2017 QS World University Rankings which ranks the top 800 institutions worldwide.

 Producing unparalleled excellence in research, teaching and study, the Hebrew University’s world-renowned scholars have achieved extraordinary breakthroughs in disciplines ranging from agriculture to brain research, from economics to education, and so many more.
 These accomplishments are reflected in the impressive number of competitive research grants obtained by its faculty, as well as by the registration of a disproportionately high number of international patents.